-In simple terms the sun is dynamic and will have different impacts on a building and occupants depending on the time of day and year.
+In simple terms, the sun is dynamic and will have different impacts on a building and its occupants depending on the time of day and year.
 We tend to see more glare issues with the sun in winter months with the sun being much lower.
 Using a dynamic automated shade system will optimise the natural resource we have in the sun.
 A dynamic shading system will utilise heat and light and harness this natural energy to help operate a building efficiently whilst maintaining a view to the outside.

 How does it work?

 There are many ways to provide automated shading for a building.
 This can be set up through weather stations on the roof of the building which tracks the position of the sun and adjusts the position of the motorised blind accordingly.
 Lux level sensors also provide a real-time measured level of light which the blinds deploy/retract once specified comfortable light level thresholds have been hit.

 The system can work independently or be integrated with intelligent dimmable lighting for optimal building performance.
 There is a range of quiet and intelligent motors available to ensure the automated system is non-intrusive to occupants and quietly does its job of daylight harvesting and glare control.